 spotted that very handsome gentleman again out

 corner of me eye.
 He was giving me the `glad

 didn`t half make me blush inside.

 Blushing is the colour of virtue but I didn`t show it.
+Hope not anyways.
 I know rarity gives a charm and I have got a well-turned ankle, so I have been told.

-Well, I just turned away and pretended I didn`t notice, I did.
+Well, I just turned away and pretended I didn`t notice.
 Oooh, but I hope he`s there again next Sunday, I do.
 He makes me heart skip, he does.

 some salad with

 cabbage-lettuce, mustard and pepper-cress to Master James, Mrs.